-People with ADHD feel emotions more intensely than others.
+Emotional management is not something you are born with.
+And people with ADHD often feel emotions more intensely than others.
 Source

 Over time (and with professional help), I have been able to pull myself out of the emotional muck over the last 10ish years.
 It was a deliberate effort and I still work on it every day.